EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning: Experiments

 The feature source ablation (Part B of Table~\ref{tab:del_ablation}) further corroborates this mechanism.
 The entangled baseline unexpectedly underperforms the shared-only branch ($\boldsymbol{\tau}_{sh}$), increasing RMSE by 0.17 and 0.30 on AVEC 2014 and E-DAIC.
 This inversion proves that unstructured fusion directly causes the double-counting of redundant evidence.
 Furthermore, relying solely on shared or private features degrades performance, confirming the necessity of both.
 Lastly, the failure of a single NIG head dictates that uncertainty must be parameterized separately for each disentangled branch.

 The epistemic uncertainty distributions in Fig. \ref{fig:eu} provide direct visual evidence of this theoretical violation.
 The entangled models exhibit pathological overconfidence, marked by sharp density spikes near zero epistemic uncertainty.
-This highlights the severe danger of evidence redundancy, where double-counting entangled features artificially inflates diagnostic confidence even when the actual predictions yield higher errors.
+This highlights the severe danger of evidence redundancy, where double-counting of entangled features artificially inflates estimation confidence even when the actual predictions yield higher error rates.
 By explicitly separating the shared consensus from private nuances via DEL constraints, EviDep prevents this artificial evidence inflation.
 Consequently, our approach restores a well-calibrated uncertainty distribution and ensures the trustworthiness of the final diagnostic synthesis.